 5. Staffing shortages

-There are two reasons behind the recent healthcare staffing shortage – a shifting workforce and shifting patient demographics.
+There are two reasons behind the ongoing healthcare staffing shortage: an aging workforce and an aging patient population.
 Approximately 55 percent of all registered nurses are 50 years old or older, and 52 percent of the active physician workforce is 55 or older.
+An aging U.S. population demands more healthcare resources than ever, but there are fewer nurses and physicians available to care for them.

-With an aging population, we need more care than ever, but there are fewer nurses and physicians available.
-On top of this, regulations are changing.
+On top of this, healthcare regulations are changing.
 For example, in 2018, Massachusetts had a ballot question that would have required an increase in the nurse-to-patient ratio.
-Although this particular question did not pass, other states may place similar votes on the ballot to increase the mandated ratio of nurses to patients – making this issue even more prominent.
+Although this particular question did not pass, other states may place similar votes on the ballot to increase the mandated ratio of nurses to patients—making this issue even more prominent.

-An increase in mergers and acquisitions have created new vulnerabilities in information sharing.
-In 2018 alone, we saw many data breaches that exploited healthcare records; eight of those breaches exposed over 500,000 healthcare records, and three of those breaches revealed over a million.
-These attacks are high-profile and often highly-targeted, with the majority being financially motivated.
-Healthcare is already high stakes with personal, sensitive data – and will continue to be a main target for attacks in the coming years.
+These attacks and data breaches are high-profile and often highly-targeted, with the majority being financially motivated.
+Healthcare is already high stakes with personal, sensitive data—and will continue to be a main target for attacks in the coming years.

 7. Optimization & Ancillary Technology

-Currently, the healthcare technology install base is varied.
-There are many different vendors targeting different areas of the market, and this creates a lot of barriers to interoperability.
-If you look at the vendor market share for outpatient EHR systems, you can see that there are over 18 different vendors across the space.
+Currently, the healthcare technology installation base is varied.
+There are many different vendors targeting different areas of the market, and this creates a lot of barriers to healthcare interoperability.
+If you look at the vendor market share for ambulatory electronic health record (EHR) systems, you can see that there are over 18 different vendors across the space.